ON SCIENCE BLOGS THIS WEEK

 WHO'S YOUR DADDY?
 Genetic testing is all the rage among genealogists and people looking for relatives.
 But is it accurate?
 From Scientific American, November 14, 2008.

 WHAT IS THE HOBBIT?
 The mystery of those 18,000 year-old Indonesian bones known as Homo floresiensis.
 My feature article from PLOS Biology, December 2006

 Tabitha M. Powledge is an award-winning science and medical journalist who has written for a broad range of popular and professional publications on paper and online.
 They include Scientific American, Popular Science, Health, Salon.com, Archaeology, and the Washington Post, as well as scientific journals such as The Lancet, Current Biology, PLoS Biology, and Nature Medicine.
-She is also the author of Your Brain: How You Got It and How It Works (Scribner's, 1995) and The Complete Idiot's Guide to Microbiology, co-authored by microbiologist Jeffrey Byrd (Alpha, 2008.)
+She is also the author of Your Brain: How You Got It and How It Works (Scribner's, 1995) and The Complete Idiot's Guide to Microbiology, co-authored with microbiologist Jeffrey Byrd (Alpha, 2008.)

 Powledge spent several years at the Hastings Center specializing in policy and bioethical issues related to genetics.
 She was also Senior Editor of the journal now known as Nature Biotechnology and Founding Editor of The Scientist.
 Powledge also does freelance editing, chiefly for the quarterly magazine of the National Academy of Sciences, Issues in Science and Technology.

 Powledge holds an M.S. in genetics; her general-audience booklet "Genetic Basics", written under contract for the National Institutes of Health, has won two awards from the Society for Technical Communication.
 She has also been awarded two study fellowships by the Knight Center for Specialized Journalism.